abdializ/abdializ/content/blog/desire-evil.md

 — Samuel Johnson
 </div>

 Recently, I have been thinking if my desires-good or bad-control me?
 Desire.
 It really is one of the greatest walls standing between a man and his own peace.
 Not all desires are evil, but the moment they become the master, the soul begins to rot.
-I have come to see more recently, there is something deceptive about it, the way it starts as a whisperg(gentle), almost harmless.
+I have come to see more recently, there is something deceptive about it, the way it starts as a whisper(gentle), almost harmless.
 A itching for ease, for pleasure, for something just out of reach.
 It does not force itself upon you; it only asks.
 Wouldn't it be easier?
 Wouldn't it be nice?
 What harm is there in just this once?
 Or What if I just...

 And so, the first battle is lost before you even know a war has begun.